+Why can't we trust what we see?
+Witnesses to a "murder" were tested on their powers of recollection The human memory can be impressive, but it is equally prone to letting us down.
+Now groundbreaking research has revealed the extent of just how fragile it can be - and how to use it better.
 Exploring the Superconscious Interview with Dr Edward Bynum, author of Dark Light Consciousness Author: Jair Robles We are all familiar with its symbolic representations, be it from the caduceus used by modern medicine, the winged serpent of Prehispanic Mesoamerican cultures or the dragons commonly seen at most Asian celebrations.
 It is said to represent a dormant energy that lies within every one of us, at the base of the spine, and that when this energy is awakened and driven into the brain it opens up our access to higher states of consciousness and our connection to the divine.
 Much of the disciplines and practices developed by the ancient traditions and practiced at the mystery schools were geared to this sole purpose.
 It is refreshing and exciting to find that current scientists and scholars, such as Dr Edward Bynum, are making an effort to bring this knowledge back for the scrutiny and study of modern science.

 Why Great Leaders Get Angry Inc. / USA Think about remarkably successful entrepreneurs.
 They’re logical.
 England riots: Timeline and map of violence Riots in London and around the country saw widespread looting and buildings set alight.
 Dozens were left homeless after a night of riots on the streets of Tottenham after a peaceful demonstration on 6 August over the death of a man who was shot by police turned violent.
 Here is a timeline of what happened, starting with most recent events.
 00:22 BST - The Metropolitan Police say 1,103 people have now been arrested in connection with the riots and 654 people have been charged.
 Greater Manchester Police said they had so far made 147 arrests and more than 70 people had already gone through the courts.